cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 **Portfolio Gallery** is perfect for using for creating various portfolios or gallery within various views.
 The product allows adding descriptions and titles for each portfolio gallery.
 It is rather useful whever using with various pages and posts, as well as within custom location.

-You can use **portfolio gallery** plugin to make your portfolio's projects as well as to create your own image gallery, It has also the ability to create nicely designed FAQ system.
+You can use **portfolio gallery** plugin to make your portfolio's projects as well as to create your own image or video gallery, It has also the ability to create nicely designed FAQ system.
 You can can use portfolio gallery on different pages so if you need to create portfolio, gallery, gallery with description, faq, slider and content slider you can install only portfolio gallery plugin.
 With nicely designed user friendly admin panel of portfolio gallery It will take you 2 minutes to create your portfolio or gallery on your website.
-Over 184,757 our users who tried Portfolio Gallery, can prove it's great functionality and utility.
+Over 212,045 our users who tried Portfolio Gallery, can prove it's great functionality and utility.
 So try an enjoy!

 Portfolio Gallery uses 7 view options and can be customized using the General Options.
 Almost all kind of texts are customizable in terms of text and color.